javier-rueda/Cell-Resonances/bibliography/readme.md

 We encourage contributors to help expand our bibliography.
 If you come across relevant literature that is not listed, feel free to contribute.

-## License

-This project is developed at the **Instituto de Micro y Nanotecnología**, part of **CSIC: Consejo Superior de Investigaciones Científicas**, within the research group Bionanomechanics All rights reserved by the respective authors and contributors.

-For more details, refer to the information provided by the [Bionanomechanics research group](https://bionano.imn-cnm.csic.es/?lang=en).